stevekanger/react-superstore/README.md

-# React Global State Hook
+# React Global Store Hook

 Simple hook for adding a global state to your react app.